facil-io/cstl/fio-stl.md

 * Empty messages (no numerical filters, no channel, no message payload, no flags) are ignored.

-* Subscriptions match delivery interests by both channel name (or pattern) and a numerical filter.
+* Subscriptions match delivery matches by both channel name (or pattern) and the numerical filter.

 ### Subscriptions - Receiving Messages